CursorvsUdio

 💡 Analysis

-Look, Export flexibility: Cursor maintains general use better in exports.
+Look, Export flexibility: Cursor maintains An AI-first code editor forked from. better in exports.

 ⚖️ Verdict